bioinform/somaticseq/README.md

 ## Video tutorial

-This 8-minute video was created for SomaticSeq v1.0.
-The details are slightly outdated, but the main points remain the same.
+This 8-minute video by Li Tai Fang was created for SomaticSeq v1.0.
+The details are slightly outdated for the current version, but the main points remain the same.

   [![SomaticSeq Video](docs/SomaticSeqYoutube.png)](https://www.youtube.com/watch?v=MnJdTQWWN6w "SomaticSeq Video")